Troubleshooting Chrysler Check Engine Light

 How to Reset Chrysler Check Engine Light

 Turn on the ignition.
 Turn the key to position II.
-If your Chrysler has START/STOP feature, press the button TWICE without depressing the brake pedal.
+If your Chrysler has a START/STOP feature, press the button TWICE without depressing the brake pedal.
 All the dashboard lights will turn on.
 Do not start the engine.

-- Plug the scanner into the OBD-II port
+- Plug the scanner into the OBD-II port.

 - Fix all the problems found in step 3.
 Reconnect the scanner and select Clear Fault Codes from the main menu to clear the codes and reset the check engine light.